ktw5691/psychtm/cran-comments.md

 * This is the first package release on CRAN.

-## R CMD check results
+## R CMD check

+### Tests

-* The package was tested with R CMD CHECK on:
+* The package was tested with R CMD CHECK and passed with no ERRORs or WARNINGs
+  on:

+  * R-devel (2021-10-23 r81086; to become version 4.2.0)

-  * Ubuntu Linux 20.04.1 LTS, R-release, GCC
+    * Debian Linux, R-devel, GCC ASAN/UBSAN

-  * Windows Server 2008 R2 SP1, R-devel, 32/64 bit

     * Fedora Linux, R-devel, clang, gfortran

+    * Windows Server 2008 R2 SP1, 32/64 bit

+    * Ubuntu Linux 20.04.1 LTS, R-devel with rchk

+  * R-release (2021-08-10; version 4.1.1)

-  * Debian Linux, R-devel, GCC ASAN/UBSAN
+    * Ubuntu Linux 20.04.1 LTS, GCC

+    * Windows Server 2008 R2 SP1, 32/64 bit

+  * R-oldrel (2021-03-31; version 4.0.5)

+    * Windows Server 2008 R2 SP1, 32/64 bit

+### Results

-* In the tests from Windows, Fedora Linux, and Debian Linux above, there were no ERRORs or WARNINGs.
+* In the tests from Windows, Fedora Linux, and Debian Linux above, there were no ERRORs or WARNINGs and R CMD CHECK returned:

-  * R CMD CHECK returned: 0 errors | 0 warnings | 1 note
+  0 errors | 0 warnings | 1 note

-* In the tests from Ubuntu Linux, there were no ERRORs or WARNINGS.

-  * R CMD CHECK returned: 0 errors | 0 warnings | 2 notes
+* In the tests from Ubuntu Linux and Fedora (R-devel) Linux, there were no ERRORs or WARNINGS and R CMD CHECK returned: 0 errors | 0 warnings | 2 notes

   * There were 2 NOTEs: